avamsykiran/Java8_2to4_14Jun22_27Jun22/README.md

             interface

-                    an interface is an abstract user defiend data type that can not house non-static fields.
+                    an interface is an abstract user defined data type that can not house non-static fields.

                 an abstract class can not allow multiple inheretence for that matter